CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 # ETL Federation

 {% hint style="info" %}
-Federated ETL is only supported for Kubecost Enterprise plans.
+Federated ETL is only supported for nOps Enterprise plans.
 {% endhint %}

-Federated extract, transform, load (ETL) is Kubecost's method to aggregate all cluster information back to a single display described in our [Multi-Cluster](/install-and-configure/install/multi-cluster/multi-cluster.md#enterprise-federation) doc.
-Federated ETL gives teams the benefit of combining multiple Kubecost installations into one view.
+Federated extract, transform, load (ETL) is nOps's method to aggregate all cluster information back to a single display described in our [Multi-Cluster](/install-and-configure/install/multi-cluster/multi-cluster.md#enterprise-federation) doc.
+Federated ETL gives teams the benefit of combining multiple nOps installations into one view.

-As of Kubecost v2, a multi-cluster setup will also require running the [Aggregator](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md) on the primary cluster.
+As of nOps v2, a multi-cluster setup will also require running the [Aggregator](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md) on the primary cluster.

 ## Sample configurations

 This guide has specific details on how ETL Configuration works and deployment options.

-Alternatively, the most common configurations can be found in our [poc-common-configurations](https://github.com/kubecost/poc-common-configurations/tree/main/etl-federation-aggregator) repo.
+Alternatively, the most common configurations can be found in our [poc-common-configurations](https://github.com/nOps/poc-common-configurations/tree/main/etl-federation-aggregator) repo.

 ### Clusters